National Scheduled Tribes Finance and Development Corporation: Adivasi Shiksha Rrinn Yojana (ASRY)

 This is an Education loan scheme to enable the ST students to meet expenditure for pursuing technical and professional education including Ph.D. in India.
-Under this scheme, the Corporation provides financial assistance upto ₹10.00 lakh per eligible family at concessional rate of interest of 6% per annum.
+Under this scheme, the Corporation provides financial assistance up to ₹10.00 lakh per eligible family at concessional rate of interest of 6% per annum.

 Tribal Forest Dwellers Empowerment Scheme

 The objective of the scheme is to generate awareness, provide training to beneficiaries, give NSTFDC’s concessional financial assistance, assist in market linkage etc. to the Scheduled Tribes forest dwellers vested land rights under Forest Rights Act, 2006.
-Under the scheme, NSTFDC provides loan upto 90% for schemes costing upto ₹2 lakh at concessional rate of interest of 4% p.a. payable by the beneficiaries.
+Under the scheme, NSTFDC provides loan up to 90% for schemes costing up to ₹2 lakh at concessional rate of interest of 4% p.a. payable by the beneficiaries.

 Margin Money Support Scheme for ST Entrepreneurs

 Under this scheme, the eligible ST Entrepreneurs are allowed to avail financial assistance of NSTFDC to the extent of 15% of the total project cost under Stand-Up India Scheme.